gammu/gammu/docs/manual/gammu/index.rst

     Add file with specified name to folder with specified folder ID.

-    .B -type
+    .. option:: -type

-    - file type was required for filesystem 1 in Nokia phones (current filesystem 2 doesn't need this)
+       File type was required for filesystem 1 in Nokia phones (current filesystem 2 doesn't need this).

-    .B -readonly, -protected, -system, -hidden
+    .. option:: -readonly

+       Sets the read only attribute.

+    .. option:: -protected

-    - you can set readonly, protected (file can't be for example forwarded from phone menu), system and hidden (file is hidden from phone menu) file attributes
+       Sets the protected attribute (file can't be for example forwarded from phone menu).

+    .. option:: -system

+       Sets the system attribute.

+    .. option:: -hidden

+       Sets the hidden attribute (file is hidden from phone menu).

-    .B -newtime
+    .. option:: -newtime

-    - after using it date/time of file modification will be set to moment of uploading
+        After using it date/time of file modification will be set to moment of uploading.

 .. option:: addfolder parentfolderID name